imagej/imagej.github.io/pages/BigStitcher_Interest_points.md

 through the Z-stack and preview the detected interest points.
 To start the detection process in all selected views, click "Done".

-{% capture includecontent %} The interest point detection can take a long time, especially if you do little or no downsampling.
-Have a look at the log widow for updates on the progress. {% endcapture %}
+{% include sidebox-right content='The interest point detection can take a long time, especially if you do little or no downsampling.
+Have a look at the log widow for updates on the progress.' %}

-{% include info-box content=includecontent %}

 ![BigStitcher\_Register\_4\_1.png](BigStitcher_Register_4_1.png
 "BigStitcher_Register_4_1.png")![BigStitcher\_Register\_4\_2.png](BigStitcher_Register_4_2.png